jm-goldacker/MyGarage/README.md

 ## About this project

 This is my first "real" C# project and was developed around 2014 - 2015 for a small company to manage their car fleet.
-I programmed this when I was a high school student and so there is no need to say I would do many things different now ;)
+I programmed this when I was a high school student.
+Needless to say I would do many things different now ;)

 <b>This project is not being maintained.
 Maybe I will refactor or rewrite the code in the future.</b>